jbk41/nih18/README.md

 python setup_data.py np_to_image <path_to_image_numpy_file> <path_to_mask_numpy_file>
 `

+This will create an `images` directory in your current directory and make a folder for each image/mask pair.
+In each subdirectory, there will be an image folder which will hold the `image` and a `masks` folder which will contain an image for each individual instance found in the image.

 To complete the train/test split, run

 `
 python setup_data.py train_test_split
 `

+The default split is 70/30 but you can change line 11 in `setup_data.py`.

 To reset or merge all training and testing data to the image directory, run

 `